Order of service

 A minister says

-With the risen life of Christ within you, go in the peace of Christ.
+go in the peace of Christ.
 Alleluia, alleluia.

 All Thanks be to God.
 Alleluia, alleluia.